 Under those three assumptions, we found that this sample size will respectively provide 95% power for b = -3.76, 46% power for b = -1.88, and 16% power for b = -0.88.
 The present study will have considerable power to detect effects similar in size to the previously observed effects.
 However, the study will not have adequate power to detect effects that are substantially smaller.
 Because of this limitation, if the results are nonsignificant, we will not be able to make claims about the absence of theoretically relevant effects.
+One can access the power analysis here: https://osf.io/5rbu6/.

-Internal and External Validity
+Constraints on Generality: Internal and External Validity

 Investigative interviews usually involve verbal interactions where interviewees self-generate the information items to disclose.
 In such verbal exchanges, interviewees can provide irrelevant information, lie, or forget about details they would have otherwise disclosed had they remembered.
+Another limitation is that this study cannot capture the unspoken influences of real-time conversations.
+For example, an interviewer might express disbelief with a frown or approval with a smile.
+Those expressions might affect the interviewee’s cost-benefit considerations regarding current and prospective disclosures.
+And an interviewee could strategically offer tentative disclosures by nodding in agreement or shaking their head to disconfirm a claim.

 We acknowledge that our proposed study is limited regarding the additional layers of interaction a verbal interview can bring.
-However, our current focus is to examine the mechanisms underlying what interviewees choose to disclose.
-The present research design allows participants to choose what to disclose and is a prudent design, given our objective.
+However, our current focus is to examine the mechanisms underlying what interviewees actively choose to disclose.
+The present research design allows participants to actively choose what to disclose and is a prudent design, given our objective.
+The current research study cannot generalize to passive disclosures.
+Nonetheless, our procedure strives to include nuance.
+Participants will receive the probabilities of disclosure outcomes before disclosure and the consequences of decisions afterward.
+These aspects of our design generally aim to mimic the appraisal of potential outcomes, such as the perceived positive and negative interviewer reactions.
+Critically, the current procedure protocol, namely, the substantial prizes at stake, makes the consequences of participants’ decisions tangible, not merely imagined.

 Studies that have used verbal interviews also include background stories.
 Those stories guide the coding of verbal interviews by providing predefined criteria of what constitutes legitimate disclosures as opposed to irrelevant ones and lies.
 Coding verbal interviews can generate new information items that researchers did not anticipate, and we acknowledge that advantage.
 However, our current goal is to examine the mechanisms of what interviewees choose to disclose, not the generation of new information from background stories.
 Additionally, coding breaks down verbal interviews into a list of legitimate items interviewees have disclosed.
 Our procedure retains the essential aspect of flagging legitimate disclosures and eliminates potential coding errors.

 We do not intend to dismiss the psychological realism that verbal interviews can bring.
 We are simply defending the need to ensure internal validity.
-At this early stage of examining the mechanisms of what interviewees choose to disclose, it is prudent to exercise maximum experimental control.
-Nonetheless, our procedure strives to include nuance.
-For example, an interviewer’s verbal and nonverbal reactions might affect interviewees’ appraisal of potential disclosure outcomes.
-Participants will receive the probabilities of disclosure outcomes before disclosure and the consequences of decisions afterward.
-These aspects of our design generally aim to mimic the appraisal of potential outcomes, such as the perceived positive and negative interviewer reactions.
-Critically, the current procedure protocol, namely, the substantial prizes at stake, makes the consequences of participants’ decisions tangible, not merely imagined.

-The results will contribute to understanding how perceived disclosure outcomes, namely, the projected costs and benefits, influence disclosure in intelligence interviews.
+At this early stage of examining the mechanisms of what interviewees actively choose to disclose, it is prudent to exercise maximum experimental control.
+The results will contribute to understanding how perceived disclosure outcomes, namely, the projected costs and benefits, influence active disclosures in intelligence interviews.

 Table 3